-Credit risk the risk of financial loss to the Bank if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Bank has policies and procedures in place to manage credit exposures (both for recognised financial assets and unrecognised contractual commitments), including guidelines to limit portfolio concentration and the establishment of a Credit Committee to actively monitor credit risk.
+Credit risk is the risk of financial loss occurring as a result of default by a borrower or counterparty on their obligation to the Group.
+The Group has policies and procedures in place to manage credit exposures (both for recognised financial assets and unrecognised contractual commitments), including guidelines to limit portfolio concentration and the establishment of a Credit Committee to actively monitor credit risk.
 The credit policy is reviewed and approved by the Board of Directors.